-The school has a net capacity of 960 and currently has 1013 students on roll (October Census).
-582 applications for entry to the school in Year 7 in September 2019 had been received by the closing date, exceeding the agreed admission number of 140.
+The school has a net capacity of 960 and currently has 1016 students on roll (October Census).
+619 applications for entry to the school in Year 7 in September 2021 had been received by the closing date, exceeding the published admission number of 140.

-The financial statements have been prepared in accordance with the accounting policies disclosed in note 2 of the attached financial statements, and comply with the charitable company's memorandum and articles of association, the Companies Act 2006, and the requirements of the Statement of Recommended Practice of Accounting and Reporting for charities as issued in the Charities SORP.
+The financial statements have been prepared in accordance with the accounting policies disclosed in note 1 of the attached financial statements, and comply with the charitable company's memorandum and articles of association, the Companies Act 2006, and the requirements of the Statement of Recommended Practice of Accounting and Reporting for Charities as issued in the Charities SORP